-Please see profile for descriptions of DocOrigin's extended support for ini files.
+Please see profile (Access Profile Files) for descriptions of DocOrigin's extended support for INI files.
 These include:

-- 1. Conditional and unconditional includes of other ini files - 2.
+- 1. Conditional and unconditional includes of other INI files - 2.
 Special character handling within values - 3. "heredoc" support - 4.
 Default section continuation using [] - 5.
 Auto text substitution using the [Define] section - 6.
 Key names may be any string not just a single word - 7.
-Values can optionally be surrounded by "" or ".
+Values can optionally be surrounded by "" or ''.

-A Note - the readIniFile() function is similar to the profile.load() function, but more general-purpose, and is recommended unless you are specifically wanting to reset the internal Profile settings. readIniFile will not do any of the automatic actions that may be specified in a true profile file.
+⚠ The readIniFile() function is similar to the profile.load() function, but more general-purpose, and is recommended unless you are specifically wanting to reset the internal Profile settings. readIniFile will not do any of the automatic actions that may be specified in a true profile file.

-readIniFile does not have specific sister functions for enumerating sections and/or keys within sections.
-As the returned object is a standard JavaScript object, the usual for (var x in oIni)... constructs should suffice for enumeration needs.
+readIniFile does not have specific sibling functions for enumerating sections and/or keys within sections.
+As the returned object is a standard JavaScript object, the usual constructs should suffice for enumeration needs.
 If typeof x is an object then x is a section name.